Amdiglurax: Clinical development

-By Neuralstem, Inc.
+By neuralstem, inc.

 NSI-189 completed a phase I clinical trial for MDD in 2011, where it was administered to 41 healthy volunteers.
 A phase Ib clinical trial for treating MDD in 24 patients started in 2012 and completed in July 2014, with results published in December 2015.

 In July 2017, it was announced that a phase II clinical trial with 220 patients failed to meet its primary effectiveness endpoint (MADRS) in MDD.
 However, statistically significant improvements have been reported on a number of secondary depression and cognition endpoints.
 Upon the announcement of the unsuccessful trial, Neuralstem stock plummeted by 61%.
 More detailed analysis of the trial results was released in December 2017 and January 2018.
 It revealed statistically significant improvements on patient-reported depression scales and in aspects of cognition for the 40 mg/day dose.
 Of particular note are improvements in memory (effect size Cohen's d = 1.12, p = 0.002), working memory (d = 0.81, p = 0.020), and executive functioning (d = 0.66, p = 0.048) as measured by the CogScreen computerized test.

 In August 2020 another phase 2 study with 220 participants was done.
 An 80 mg dose of NSI-189 showed significant benefit over placebo in the subgroup of patients who were moderately depressed (MADRS < 30) but was not significant in patients who were severely depressed (MADRS ≥ 30).
 The study concluded that NSI-189 is effective as a safe adjunctive therapy, with the most significant antidepressant and pro-cognitive benefits noted in patients with moderate depression.

 In addition to MDD, Neuralstem had said that it has intended to pursue clinical development of NSI-189 for a variety of other neurological conditions, including traumatic brain injury, Alzheimer's disease, post-traumatic stress disorder, stroke, and to prevent cognitive and memory decline in aging.

-By Alto Neuroscience
+By alto neuroscience

 In 2021, Neuralstem merged with another company to become Palisade Bio, who in 2021 sold NSI-189 to an unknown buyer for up to $4.9 million.
 In 2024, it was revealed that this buyer was Alto Neuroscience, which is now developing NSI-189 under the new developmental code name ALTO-100.

 Preliminary effectiveness of amdiglurax in the treatment of MDD has been demonstrated in new phase 2 trials.
 A significantly larger improvement in depressive symptoms (~46%) was observed in patients with a cognitive biomarker compared to patients without the biomarker profile in phase 2 studies published in 2023.
 This cognitive biomarker was determined by a web-based memory test.

 Other drugs under development by Alto Neuroscience as of August 2024 include ALTO-203 (histamine H_{3} receptor inverse agonist), ALTO-300 (agomelatine reformulation—melatonin MT_{1} and MT_{2} receptor agonist and serotonin 5-HT_{2C} receptor antagonist), and ALTO-202 (NR2B subunit-containing NMDA receptor antagonist).
 As with amdiglurax, they are all under development for treatment of major depressive disorder.